-- Dance Studios- Hardee County has two dance studios that offer various classes to youth.
+- Dance Studios- Hardee County has dance studios that offer various classes to youth.

-- Golf Courses- Hardee County has three golf courses that offer unique challenges and experiences.
+- Golf Courses- The Bluffs Golf Course offers unique challenges and experiences.

-- Gyms- Hardee County has a family YMCA (Yound Men's Christian Association) located in the downtown, walking distance from Wauchula Elementary School.
-The YMCA offers programs for youth as well as a fitness center and group classes for the entire family.
-Battle Heart is another gym located in Hardee County that offers cross-fit style workouts.
+- Gyms- Advent Health has a gym that is open to the public located in the downtown, walking distance from Wauchula Elementary School.
+They offer a fitness center and group classes for the entire family.
+Anytime Fitness another gym located in Hardee County.

 - Girl’s Fast pitch Softball- The Mildred W. and Doyle E. Carlton Jr. Complex has served the Hardee County Youth Sports Dixie Youth Softball Program since 2006.
 The season begins in March and ends in July at the conclusion of All-Stars.
 Since serving as the host of the Hat City Youth Sports (HCYS) Fast pitch Softball program, participation has doubled from 85 girls in 2006 to over 170 in 2008.
 Girls that participate in the program range in age from 7 to 15 years old.
 Since the softball program began using the complex, HCYS Dixie Softball has won 8 District championships, two runner-ups and are the 2008 Dixie Darlings State Runner Up.
 In 2006, the complex hosted the District 5 Angels All Star Tournament.
 During the season, the Mildred W. and Doyle E. Carlton Jr. Complex serves as a practice facility for the HCYS Dixie Darlings program and the HCYS Dixie Boys.
 Year round the Southern Shockers 14u and 12u girls’ fast pitch softball travel teams use it for practice as well.
 These two teams are made up of players from around Central Florida.
 The Southern Shockers 14u won the Independent Sports Association (ISA) State Championship in 2008.